Paureel/LLM-SCIGEN-BRCA/README.md

 Welcome to **Scientific Hypothesis Generator in Breast Cancer research**!
 This project leverages the power of large language models to assist researchers, scientists, and enthusiasts in generating innovative scientific ideas given the output of statistical learning models in breast cancer research.

+<p style="color:red;">Important note: The agentic LLM workflow still prone to hallucinate a lot.
+Always double check the generated hypotheses for biological validity. </p>

 ## 📚 Overview

 ![Project Banner](reflexion_v1_nvidia.png)

+## 🚀 NVIDIA AI components used for the development of the workflow

+The model comes in two versions:

+- **LLM-SCIGEN-BRCA-NVIDIA**: Based on the gpt-4o model and LLAMA-3-80B-instruct models (the LLAMA-3 model is reached through NVIDIA NIM), using the NVIDIA embed-qa-4 model for the embedding using NVIDIA NIM.
+Using NVIDIA NeMo-Guardrails.
+The gpt-4o model will be completely replaced as soon as the function calling will be available through the Langchain-NVIDIA functions.
+- **LLM-SCIGEN-BRCA**: Based on the gpt-4o model, using the text-embedding-3-large model for the embedding.
+Using NVIDIA NeMo-Guardrails.

 ## 📚 Features

 - **Hypothesis Generation**: Generate unique, and testable scientific hypothesis based on the output of statistical learning tools, representable on gene level (DeSeq2, ..).
 - **Customizable Vector Database**: Tailor the vector database to fit your specific field or area of interest (tested on papers related to breast cancer research).
+The current model uses the following database (stored in a ChromaDB database) of more than 9000 scientific publication abstracts in breast cancer research:  [database](https://huggingface.co/datasets/Gaborandi/breast_cancer_pubmed_abstracts)
 - **High-Quality Output**: Utilizes state-of-the-art language models to ensure high relevance and quality of generated ideas, with in-vitro and in-silico validation recommendations.
 - **User-Friendly Interface**: Easy-to-use interface for seamless idea generation, using the streamlit framework.